gbtami/pychess-variants/static/docs/chak.md

 In a lone Jaguar vs a Divine King endgame either side can force a draw by repetition
 ![JaguarPerpetual](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/JaguarPerpetual.png)

-except when the side with the Jaguar can just ignore their Jaguar being under attack and run their king towards the altar like in this position.
+...except when the side with the Jaguar can just ignore their Jaguar being under attack and run their King towards the altar like in this position.

 ![JaguarPerpetual2](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/JaguarPerpetual2.png)

-White wins by just moving their king to c4 or c2 and to the altar on the next move.
+White wins by just moving their King to c4 or c2 and to the altar on the next move.

-With the offering still there it's a different story.
+With the Offering still alive, it's a different story.

 ![JaguarvsKO](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/JaguarvsKO.png)

-In this position green can go 1.
-Jf9 white's only move to keep attacking the Jaguar is Df7, but after 2.
-Je9+ Dg7 3.
-Jd9 and there is no way to attack the Jaguar in one move and if white spends 2 moves to do so green has one tempo to do something meaningful on the other side of the board.
-If white gets their king to f9 then after Jd8 there is again no way to attack in one move, so it's better to get the king to d7 so again we can force the Jaguar to move twice.
+In this position, green can go 1.
+Jf9; white's only move to keep attacking the Jaguar is Df7, but after 2.
+Je9+ Dg then 3.
+Jd9, then there is no way to attack the Jaguar in one move, and if white spends 2 moves to do so, green has one tempo to do something meaningful on the other side of the board.
+If white gets their King to f9, then after Jd8, there is again no way to attack in one move, so it's better to get the King to d7 so again we can force the Jaguar to move twice.
 If the draw by 50 move rule is close it might be important to remember those exact lines to enforce wasting as many moves as possible as green or save as many as white.

 #### Serpent

 ![SerpentFortress](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/SerpentFortress.png)

-Serpent as a long range piece can easily move back and forth along the second rank keeping an eye on the altar.
-If Divine King stays on squares from which it can reach the altar directly the Serpent has to stay there and is usually useless in breaking through enemy fortress, so if green has a fortress as well it's usually a draw.
+The Serpent as a long range piece can easily move back and forth along the second rank, keeping an eye on the altar.
+If the Divine King stays on squares from which it can reach the altar directly, the Serpent has to stay there and is usually useless in breaking through the enemy fortress.
+So if green has a fortress as well, it's usually a draw.

 ![SerpentFortressTrap](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/SerpentFortressTrap.png)

-However moving away from the highlighted squares to harass the Serpent can be costly, like in this position
+However, moving away from the highlighted squares to harass the Serpent can be costly, like in this position:

 ![SerpentFortressTrap2](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/SerpentFortressTrap2.png)

-White has abandoned the altar allowing green to go Re8 skewering both Shamans.
-If white moves the king back to e.g. d7 green takes on e2 and as the Serpent still defends the altar green is winning, if white tries something different green can take on of the Shamans and still win.
+White has abandoned the altar, allowing green to go Re8 and skewering both Shamans.
+If white moves the King back, e.g. to d7, green takes on e2, and as the Serpent still defends the altar, green is winning.
+If white tries something different, green can take one of the Shamans and still win.